iain-mackie/marqo-gpt3/README.md

 ## Who am I?

 My name is Iain Mackie and I lead NLP investments at <a href="https://thecreatorfund.com/">Creator Fund</a> and previously worked in Quant trading.
-I am currently finishing my PhD in neural search systems at the University of Glasgow and recently won the $500k grand prize at the <a href="https://www.digit.fyi/next-gen-ai-assistant-from-glasgow-uni-wins-amazon-taskbot-challenge/">Alexa TaskBot Challenge</a>.🤖
+I am currently finishing my PhD in neural search systems at the <a href="https://grilllab.ai/">University of Glasgow</a> and recently won the $500k grand prize at the <a href="https://www.digit.fyi/next-gen-ai-assistant-from-glasgow-uni-wins-amazon-taskbot-challenge/">Alexa TaskBot Challenge</a>.🤖

 Given my passion for startups and NLP...I could not be happier to announce Creator Fund's £650,000 Pre-Seed investment into Marqo.
 Creator Fund (European Deep Tech) is joined by Blackbird (top VC in Australia/NZ), Activation Fund (US SaaS VC), and many high-profile angels.
 A global start to a global journey! 🚀

 ## What is neural search?

 Search, or information retrieval, is the study of retrieving relevant information given a user query.
-The most obvious example is Google, where a user inputs a query, and Google will return a ranked list of web documents.
+The most obvious example is Google, where a user inputs a query and Google will return a ranked list of web documents.
 Search is complex because:
 <ol>
   <li>Indexes can have millions or billions of documents.</li>
   <li>Judgements mapping user requests can be incredibly sparse.</li>